terminalforlife/BashConfig/README.md

 CAUTION
 -------

+Remember, these are my files and how I've customized them; if you have your own customizations, be sure you back them up beforehand!
+Otherwise simply copying over your existing files with mine will blast yours away.
+While they work for me just fine, they may cause unknown issues for you.
+Back up your files beforehand, perhaps by using this command, but not with sh:

+cp $HOME/.bashrc{,bak}
+cp $HOME/.profile{,bak}

 Some things are still a work in progress, perhaps even abandoned or forgotten, such as the odd ShellPlugins.